 For instance, if you intend to create and deliver continuous training, an authoring tool should be at the top of your must-have features.
 All LMSs have a basic authoring tool, but there’s an important distinction: An authoring tool could be stand-alone, which means you will have to ensure compatibility with the LMS when importing or exporting files.
 This can be an unnecessary blocker if you plan to create continuous training courses.
 In this case, choose an LMS with a built-in authoring tool so that any learner can create, upload, and iterate learning material in minutes without having to worry about compatibility.

-Ideally, your selection process doesn’t stop short of one amazing feature.
+Ideally, your selection process doesn’t stop with one amazing feature.
 Make a list of must-have, nice-to-have, and don’t-care-about features.
 Then, you can evaluate which features you absolutely need, which you could sacrifice if the tool exceeds your budget, and which ones don’t really matter to you.

 And if you want to go deeper into the collaborative route, these features might make it to your must-have list: